Richard Bradford (actor): Personal life

 Bradford was married to ballet dancer Eileen Elliott from 1965 to 1984.
 He had a son, Richard Bradford III.

-He died on March 22, 2016, at the age of 81 in Los Angeles.

 Miscellaneous

-In 1986, The Smiths used a photograph of Bradford on the cover of their single "Panic".
+In 1986, the Smiths used a photograph of Bradford on the cover of their single "Panic".

 In 2004, Bradford gave a series of interviews and commentaries for a DVD release of Man in a Suitcase, expressing mild surprise at the ongoing popularity of the series today.